LedFx/LedFx/README.rst

       - For most, this is the difficult step.
 Don't worry!
 There's guides here and online, and plenty of people able to help on WLED and LedFx Discord.
       - Follow the WLED guide to connect the LED strip and ESP together: https://github.com/Aircoookie/WLED/wiki.
       - Flash WLED to the ESP device: https://github.com/Aircoookie/WLED/wiki/Install-WLED-binary
-      - Ensure all WLED devices are powered on, and connected to your Wi-Fi 5Ghz.
+      - Ensure all WLED devices are powered on, and connected to your Wi-Fi.
       - Test you can access the WLED web interface from your PC.
 If so, then you're good to go!

 #. **Install LedFx.**